surma/surma.dev/content/things/is-postmessage-slow.md

 However, we can be more cheeky here: We can rely on the memory layout of the language as our serialization format.
 I wrote [a little example][rust binarystate] using [Rust]: It defines a `State` struct (symbolic for whatever your app’s state looks like) with some getter and setter methods so I can inspect and manipulate the state from JavaScript.
 To “serialize” the state object, I just copy the chunk of memory occupied by the struct.
 To deserialize, I allocate a new `State` object, and overwrite it with the data passed to the deserialization function.
 Since I’m using the same WebAssembly module in both cases, the memory layout will be identical.

 <blockquote class="warning">
 This is just a proof-of-concept.
-You can easily tap into undefined behavior here if you struct contains pointers at some level (like <code>Vec</code> and <code>String</code> do, for example).
-There’s also some unnecessary copying going.
+You can easily tap into undefined behavior if your struct contains pointers (like <code>Vec</code> and <code>String</code> do).
+There’s also some unnecessary copying going on.
 Code responsibly!
 </blockquote>

 ```rust